GeneralPattern/DAGV345_Lab/README.md

 # DAGV345_Lab

-Added three houdini files to show examples of modeling and houdini skills
+Added very simple HDA Demo and a brief video to show that I engine working in both Maya and Unity and know how to go between the three softwares.